yoyoberenguer/MagicSpriteSheet/README.md

 # SpriteSheet Studio
-Load a spritesheet and add special effects
+## Load a spritesheet and add special effects

-Version 1 contains the following effects
+### Version 1 contains the following effects
+All effects can be summed together, but some effect will cancel or diminish others such as greyscale effect or pixalated effect.

 ```
 1 - blending effect (blend the sprite with a specific color and choose the intensity)